7thPorter/pyramid-stones/README.md

-# pyramid-stones
+# Pyramid Stones

-A small app to resolve a question put to me for a prospective job interview
+A small app to resolve a question put to me for a prospective job interview.